HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 ## Moving a collection to trash

 1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More actions** menu of a collection and click **Move to trash**.

-A message appears to confirm your action.
-Once a collection is moved to trash, all the corresponding subcollections,  media assets, renditions, and versions are moved to trash.
-Moving referenced items to the trash will render them unavailable in web content.
+2. A message appears to confirm your action.
+Moving a collection to the trash also moves all associated subcollections, media assets, renditions, and versions.
+Note that moving referenced items to the trash makes them unavailable in web content.

-3. Click **Move to trash** to move the collection to trash.
+3. Click **Move to trash** to confirm the action.

 ## Moving a collection